How Schools are Selected: Our Methodology

 Why We Don’t Rank Schools

-We believe that a single numerical ranking cannot capture the complexity of adult education.
+We believe a single numerical ranking cannot capture the complexity of adult education.
 Adult learners bring diverse needs, schedules, budgets, educational histories, and career goals.

 Instead of naming a single “best” school, we curate a cohort of institutions that: